Tarmean/tarmean.github.io/mutable_lenses.md

         nodes' <- traverse normalize nodes
         pure $ uniqSorted $ sort nodes'

 (Some people will give me side-eye about the `M ()` type.
 The algorithm relies on deferring invariants so valid-by-construction types don't work, and indexed types are awkward in general.
-Also (and this probably isn't a popular opinion) extracting small named invariant-repairing functions is good for readability, actually.
+And extracting small named invariant-repairing functions is good for readability, actually.
 Thank you for coming to my ~~TED talk~~ tangent.)

 Here is the corresponding Rust, for comparison: